aosabook/500lines/functionalDB/chapter.md

 Table 4

-Therefore, in a spoken language, the exemplary query means "find the names and ages of the people who like pizza, their age is more than 20 and have birthday this week".
+To sum it up, in a spoken language, the exemplary query means "find the names and ages of the people who like pizza, their age is more than 20 and have birthday this week".